autodesk-cloud/ci-ochopod/docs/ci.rst

  - $MESSAGE : git commit message
  - $TAG : repository name
  - $TIMESTAMP : git push timestamp
- - $LOG : current build log as a serialized JSON_ array
+ - $LOG : current build log as a serialized JSON_ array (abridged version)
  - $OK : "true" if the build is still going on smoothly, "false" if it failed earlier

 You can also define your own environment variables in a given build step by using the optional **env** attribute.
 It